aodn/python-aodntools/aodntools/timeseries_products/Documentation/velocity_aggregated_timeseries.md

 ## Objective

 This product provides aggregated U, V, and W velocity time-series files for each mooring site, without any interpolation or filtering, except for the exclusion of the out-of-water data.
-For the ADCP instruments, the absulte depth of the measuring cell is calculated using the `DEPTH` measured at the instrument and the `HEIGHT_ABOVE_SENSOR`, The Quality Control (QC) flags are preserved.
-All the (python) code used for the generation of the products is openly available on GitHub.
+For the profiling (ADCP) instruments, the absolute depth of the measuring cell is calculated using the `DEPTH` measured at the instrument and the `HEIGHT_ABOVE_SENSOR`, The Quality Control (QC) flags are preserved.

 ## Input